lanceloooter/sopldashboard/README.md

 # SOPL 2025 – Interactive Dashboard (Template)

 Use this as a starting point.
-It ships with a small sample CSV at.
+It ships with a small sample CSV.
 ## Run locally
 ```bash
 pip install -r requirements.txt